binary-com/academy/README.md

 </div>
 ```

-No need to add container class, just add row and columns.
+No need to add container, just add row and columns.